Go directly to product information

 Usage

-Crush the fruit, which will release the seeds.
-These are easier to grind than the seed pods, which are best ground.
-Just like the whole berries (with seeds).
+Crush the fruit to release the seeds.
+These are easier to crush than the seed pods, which are best ground.
+The same goes for whole berries (with seeds).

 In the cuisines of Tibet, Nepal and Bhutan, timur is used in chutneys and pickles, among other things.
-Famous dishes from Nepalese cuisine that use timur are momo (a dumpling) and thupka (a noodle soup.
+Famous dishes from Nepalese cuisine that use timur are momo (a dumpling) and thupka (a noodle soup).
 In Indian cuisine, timur is sometimes called the 'mirchi berry', it could be.
-Mirchi is the Hindi name for all types of pepper, from black pepper to chili peppers Bhut Jolokia and Naga Jolokia (raja mirch).
-The pepper is used in a nutritious winter soup called hag and in chutneys such as dunkcha.
+Mirchi is the Hindi name for all kinds pepper, of black pepper to chilipepper the Bhut Jolokia and Naga Jolokia (raja mirch).
+People use the pepper in a nutritious winter soup called hag, and in chutneys such as dunkcha.

 Features: